Preamble

 Section 1: New Member

-• B. An individual may not be a new member of more than one fraternity or sorority.
+• An individual may not be a new member of more than one fraternity or sorority.

 Section 2: New Member Education Dates and Deadlines

-• B. A schedule of new member education programs and activities must be submitted by each Greek organization to the Greek Council Director of Risk Management and the administrative advisor by the deadlines specified.
+• A schedule of new member education programs and activities must be submitted by each Greek organization to the Greek Council Director of Community Development and the departmental advisor by the deadlines specified.

-• a.
-In the event of unforeseen circumstances, member organizations may email the Director of Risk Management and administrative advisor to change the date/time of a new member education event.
-Failture to notify Greek Council and the adminstrative advisor will be subject to the disciplinary discretion of the Office of Student Engagement.
+• In the event of unforeseen circumstances, member organizations may email the Director of Community Development and departmental advisor to change the date/time of a new member education event.
+Failure to notify Greek Council and the advisor will be subject to the disciplinary discretion of the Office of Student Engagement.

 Section 3: New Member Education Programs

-• A. All applicable federal, state, and local laws will be enforced.
+• All applicable federal, state, and local laws will be enforced.

-• C. All activities for new member education must be limited to the immediate campus and recognized Greek organization locations, unless otherwise permitted.
+• All activities for new member education must be limited to the immediate campus and recognized Greek organization locations, unless otherwise permitted with the express written consent of the Office of Student Engagement.

-• E. Alcohol is prohibited at any new member event.
-If this bylaw is violated disciplinary discretion is subject to the decision of the Office of Student Rights and Responsibilities, the Office of Student Engagement, and Greek Council
+• Alcohol is prohibited at any new member event.
+If this bylaw is violated disciplinary discretion is subject to the decision of the Office of Student Rights and Responsibilities, and the Office of Student Engagement.

 Back to top